Scottsdale Dental Implants: The Best Way to Replace a Missing Tooth

 - Osseointegration — Now we simply wait to let your jawbone grow around and accept the implant.
 This is called osseointegration and takes from three to six months.

 - Abutment — When the jawbone has fully accepted the implant, you return and a small metal post called an abutment is attached to the implant.
 Your gum tissue is then allowed to heal around the abutment for approximately six more weeks.

 - Crown — The final step is to attach the custom-made false tooth (crown) onto the abutment.
-We make the crown with our CEREC system, so it matches the color and shape of the surrounding teeth.
 Once this is placed the procedure is complete and you are ready to go.
 No recovery is needed.

 Caring for your implant

 Since an implant feels and functions exactly like a natural tooth, your care is no different.
 Simple brushing and flossing is all that is required.
 Of course, if decay was your original problem, you’ll need to step up your home hygiene routine.